Beaming Rocket: LG MiniBeam Street Projections

 When the product proof is the entertainment

 Volvo Dynamic Steering is not an easy feature to dramatize in a way non-truck buyers want to watch.
 This film solves that by making “light steering” visually absurd, then grounding it with a credible live-test frame.
+A live-test frame is a visibly real setup that keeps the demonstration believable even when the idea is silly.

 In global B2B and industrial marketing, this is a clean blueprint for turning an engineering benefit into mass-reach content without losing the proof.